spike-imperial/FastLAS/index.md

 ILASP, but it is significantly more scalable, and allows a user to express their own optimisation criteria.

-## Note

-This documentation page is under construction.

 ## Table of Contents